mariajaro/portfolio/README.md

 ## Contributing

-As this being a school project, it is not open for contributions.
+As this being my personal webpage, it is not open for contributions.

 ## Contact